First Steps into the World of New Testament Greek

 Would you like to hear and read the New Testament in the language in which it was originally written?
 Have you ever thought of learning New Testament Greek but were afraid that you were just not clever enough?
 Would you like to spend five days this summer having fun with a group of like-minded people as they begin to discover an old language that shaped the world?

-This year we are running our introduction to New Testament Greek summer course over two weeks.
-It is a fun and informal 5 day course that introduces you to Koine Greek (the type of Greek used by the writers of the New Testament).
+First Steps into the World of New Testament Greek is a fun and informal 5 day course that introduces you to Koine Greek (the type of Greek used by the writers of the New Testament).
 It assumes absolutely no prior knowledge of the language and will begin with the alphabet.
 We will work as close as possible to New Testament texts (including working from some manuscripts) and by the end of the course you will be able to read simple sentences from the New Testament.

 The course will be particularly useful for those wanting to read the primary sources (New Testament, Septuagint, Church Fathers) in their original language or scholarly works where Greek terms and passages are cited.
 Although the emphasis will be on the later form of Greek (koine) used by the New Testament authors, much of the course can be directly applied to other forms of Greek and would therefore be helpful for historians wanting an introduction into Classical Greek.